Financial planning for college: What to know before you start saving

 Even if your child’s college years are far off, the prospect of planning for education expenses can feel overwhelming.

-College costs are significant, and they continue to rise at a pace faster than inflation.
-But those who start financial planning for their child’s education early are more prepared when the time comes.
+College costs are significant, and they continue to outpace inflation.
+But those who start financial planning for their child’s education early often are more prepared when the time comes.

-An Ameriprise financial advisor will help you develop a personalized financial plan to help you reach this goal, while also balancing it with other financial priorities.
+An Ameriprise financial advisor can help you develop a personalized financial plan that can help you reach this goal, while also balancing it with other financial priorities.

 As you begin the financial planning process for your child’s college education, here are a few things to think about.